MUSTARD GREENS for eating COOKED:

 A great new mustard green.
 It has huge leaves with amazing wiggly white ribs and purple highlights.

-It is mild when young and ideal for salads.
+It is mildish when young and small quantities can be added raw to salads.
 As it gets bigger it gets hotter raw, and then is really nice cooked, leaving just a slight spicy tingly richness in the flavour.

 We grow this every year using it young in winter salads then as it matures cooking it in stirfries, curries and as a side-dish.